Microsoft Outlook Categories

 What are categories for?

-Categories help you organize and manage contacts, email, calendar items, and tasks.
-For instance, instead of moving or copying emails to folders, you could keep emails in your Inbox and tag emails with categories.
+Outlook Categories help you organize and manage email, contacts, calendar events, and tasks.
+For instance, instead of moving or copying emails to folders, you can keep emails in your Inbox and tag emails with categories.
 This way, you can filter your Inbox on demand to show one or more categories.
-In situations where an email could be saved in two folders, it is more efficient to keep the email in your Inbox and assign two categories to that email.
-Using tags you can:

 - create category names and colours